-Regardless of whether it is the EU cucumber regulation or extremely picky customers in retail.
-As a rule, only fruit and vegetables with hardly any defects or visual defects reach the sales counters of German supermarkets - after all, you eat with your eyes too.
-The reality in the farmers' fields, however, is different: every year, tons of the best fruit and vegetables are left to rot or end up in the feed troughs of livestock.
-This means that farmers cannot get rid of up to 40% of their harvest at all (!).
-Why is that?
-It mainly has to do with the EU specifications for the trade classes into which agricultural products are divided.
-However, this is exclusively about visual properties; the taste and quality of the fruit are not taken into account:
+Whether it's EU regulations on cucumbers or the extremely discerning customers in retail stores, only fruits and vegetables with virtually no defects or visual flaws typically make it onto the shelves of German supermarkets – after all, presentation matters.
+However, the reality on farmers' fields is quite different: every year, tons of the best fruits and vegetables are left to rot or end up as animal feed.
+This means that farmers can't sell up to 40% of their harvest at all.
+Why is this?
+It's mainly due to EU regulations for the trade classes into which agricultural products are categorized.
+These regulations focus exclusively on visual characteristics; taste and fruit quality are not taken into account.

 fruit and vegetables

-As an EU quality standard for fruit and vegetables , the legislator has established the following binding quality classes in order to improve market overview and to protect consumers from inferior goods:
+As an EU quality standard for fruit and vegetables, the legislator has established the following quality classes as binding in order to improve market transparency and to protect consumers from inferior goods:

 Class criteria:

-- Commercial class Extra (H. Extra) highest quality; free from any defects (whole, smooth, firm, plump), well formed, uniform color, same size.
+- Trade grade Extra (H. Extra) highest quality; free from any defects (whole, smooth, firm, plump), well-shaped, uniform color, same size.

-- Commercial class I (H. I) good quality; slight shape and development defects, slight color defects, very slight bruising, sufficient strength.
+- Trade grade I (H. I) good quality; slight defects in shape and development, slight color defects, very slight bruising, sufficient strength.

-- Trade class II (H. II) medium quality; major defects, major color deviations are permitted.
-In any case, the minimum properties must be met.
-Almost all organic products carry the H. II.
+- Trade Class II (H. II) medium quality; more significant defects and color variations are permitted.
+In any case, the minimum requirements must be met.
+Almost all organic products carry the H. II designation.

 Source: Wikipedia

-- We hardly interfere with retailers when purchasing and therefore know exactly where our organic ingredients come from.
+- We hardly interfere with retailers when purchasing our ingredients, and therefore we know exactly where our organic ingredients for our cold-pressed juices come from.

-- Since no one else wants this product, we can achieve slightly lower prices when purchasing, which we pass on in full in the price of our juice.
-This means that Antidote Juice is just as tasty for you - but a little cheaper than our competitors' - great, right?
+- Since nobody else wants this product initially, we can achieve slightly lower prices when purchasing it, which we pass on entirely to the price of our juice.
+This means that Antidote Juice is just as delicious for you – but a bit cheaper than our competitors' – great, right?

-- The farmers and traders are happy to now have a buyer for these goods, no longer have to worry about it and earn more from their harvest.
+- The farmers and traders are happy to now have a buyer for this product, no longer have to worry about it and earn more from their harvest.

-- A new market (we are talking about B-goods or trade class III) is emerging, which means that in the long term the prices for organic fruit and vegetables in retail should also fall.
+- A new market is emerging (we are talking about B-grade goods or trade class III), which should result in a long-term decrease in the prices for organic fruit and vegetables in retail.

-- As a customer, you know that you are doing something for a regional, decentralized merchandise management system - feels good, doesn't it?
+- As a customer, you know that you are contributing to a regional, decentralized economy – feels good, doesn't it?

-By the way: Slowly but surely something is happening - we are not the only ones with this approach!
-The three Berlin students Giacomo Blume, Moritz Glück and Daniel Plath published a concept for the widespread distribution of ugly vegetables in their thesis ' Ugly Fruits ' and were able to win the ADC Junior Award 2013 from the Bauhaus University Weimar in the Holistic Communication category.
-They are now planning to open their first shop, starting in our capital city Berlin.
+By the way: Slowly but surely, things are happening – and we're not the only ones with this approach!
+Three Berlin students , Giacomo Blume, Moritz Glück, and Daniel Plath, published their diploma thesis, ' Ugly Fruits, ' a concept for the widespread distribution of ugly vegetables , and have already won the 2013 ADC Junior Award from the Bauhaus University Weimar in the Holistic Communication category.
+They are now planning to open their first store, starting in our capital city of Berlin.

-Please never forget: We do our best, but you as the customer have the real power to change something.
-Conscious nutrition should go hand in hand with conscious consumer behavior.
-It doesn't matter if the cucumber is crooked or straight or the apple has a bump, as long as they taste just as delicious as the models among the fruits.
+Please never forget: We do our best, but you, as the customer, have the real power to make a difference.
+Conscious eating should go hand in hand with conscious consumption; it doesn't matter if the cucumber is crooked or straight, or if the apple has a bump, as long as it tastes just as delicious as the models among fruits.

-If you would like to find out more about the topic, you should take a look at the additional information at Ugly-Fruits .
-We are also happy to provide you with advice and support via email or in the comments.
+If you'd like to learn more about this topic, we recommend checking out the additional information at Ugly-Fruits .
+We're also happy to help and advise you via email or in the comments.

 Eat fresh,